(Added at v2.5)

 - Change the symbology used to depict the point, line, or polygon areas of interest in the map.

-- Check the Search Source Settings tab.
-To configure the Search Source Settings section, see Configuring the Search widget.
-It follows the same configuration steps as the Screening widget.
+- Click the Search Source Settings tab.
+To configure these settings, see Configure the Search widget, which follows the same configuration steps as the Screening widget.

 - Define an area of interest with one of the provided tools.

 - Placename—Search for a location in the map, and optionally apply a buffer.

 - Draw—Draw a point, line, or polygon on the map or select a feature from the map, and optionally apply a buffer.
 Use the Choose selectable layer list to define the layers that are selectable in the map.

 - Shapefile—Upload a zipped shapefile, and optionally apply a buffer.

 - Coordinates—Identify a starting point for a traverse by searching the map, specifying a coordinate pair, or drawing a point on the map.
 Specify bearing and distance pairs to define the traverse.

 - Click Start Over to remove the defined area of interest and create a new one.

 - Click Report to analyze the configured layers within the area of interest.